 - Where you can find savings in logistics

-- When it makes sense to introduce new service or a product?
+- When it makes sense to introduce a new service or a product?

 - How to decide which customer you should remove?

-- Modeling of financial model for FMCG firm – fixed and variable costs
+- Modeling of the financial model for FMCG firm – fixed and variable costs

 For detailed information on Fast Moving Consumer Goods (FMCG) check the presentation below: